 Here's how they avoided this problem.
 The government took money in form of a payroll tax which most people thought was going to sit in a box somewhere.
-That made people feel OK- people could feel that it was just their money the government was keeping safe for them somewhere in a lockbox for the future.
+That made people feel OK-people could feel that it was just their money the government was keeping safe for them somewhere in a lockbox for the future.
 But their money did not go into a box.
 They did not put it in a box because trapping huge quantities of retirement money for long periods would cause the economy to slow.
-Instead it was disbursed to retired persons immediately as a social security payment.
-This solved the economic demand problem when the tax was paid.
-If that cash were put in a lockbox there would be that amount of missing dollar demand in the economy to purchase the goods/services that the taxpayers produced to earn that tax money.
-Demand was sustained by sending it to retired people who DID provide the necessary cash demand to consume those goods.
+Instead, demand was sustained by sending it to retired people who DID provide the necessary cash demand to consume those goods.
 That kept money flow in balance.
-This assumes that the total payroll tax amount collected was about equal to what was disbursed to retirees.
-But suppose it was not.
+This assumes that the total payroll tax amount collected was equal to what was disbursed to retirees.
+But suppose the amount from the payroll tax was more than what was needed.

 Treasury bonds enter the picture.
-But there was a problem: suppose the total payroll tax paid was more than what was necessary to pay the retired people.
-The government did NOT return the money directly the taxpayer!
+If the total payroll tax collected was greater than what was necessary to pay the retired people the government did NOT return the extra money directly the taxpayer!
 But indirectly they did exactly that.
 They realized that they must turn it back into the economy to provide extra demand to consume the extra goods/services that were produced by the surplus of payroll tax collected.
 Their method was to purchase Treasury bonds which were held by the U.S. Treasury, that were created and "paid" for by the money received as extra payroll tax.
 Like all bonds that the Treasury sells, this money surplus from the payroll tax immediately went into the general fund that the government spends, like pay for government employees, wars, and other things that government taxes normally pay for.
 That's always what happens with the money when Treasury bonds are sold.
-So this is what happened with the payroll tax money -except that these bonds stayed on a shelf inside the government somewhere.
-So the excess money from the payroll tax took a short trip into the Treasury bonds, then immediately out into the general government disbursement fund to get spent.
-This kept the money flowing, and avoided accumulating cash, that if not disbursed would have caused a glut of unsold goods/services in the economy.
+So this is what happened with the payroll tax money -except that these bonds stayed on a shelf inside the government somewhere called "Old-Age, Survivors, and Disability Insurance (OASDI) trust fund."
+However the excess money from the payroll tax took a short trip to create Treasury bonds, then immediately out into the general government disbursement fund to get spent.
+This kept the money flowing in the economy, that if not disbursed would have caused a glut of unsold goods/services in the economy.

 Some who found this out complained that the government was stealing their retirement money to spend it on other government services-not holding it in a box.
-But one benefit was that they were paying interest on the money.
-Considering the huge amount of money that was held, if it had been held in cash it would have badly slowed the economy.
+But, as well as keeping money circulating in the economy another benefit was that they were paying interest on the bond money